cksoftwaretech/wangfuk/EVIDENCE.md

 Between December 3 and December 6, 2025, the independent civil investigation into the Wang Fuk Court fire was effectively neutralized through coordinated extra-legal pressure.
 Two prominent citizen investigators, **Hailey Cheng** (鄭曦琳, known as 'hmtwinter') and **Ellie Yuen**, simultaneously announced the cessation of their reporting on December 3, citing "accurate intelligence" and "force majeure" respectively.

-By December 6, Cheng’s "Wang Fuk Court Fire Documentary" (a GitHub-hosted open-source evidence repository) was deleted (404).
+By December 6, Cheng’s "Hong Kong Fire Documentary" (a GitHub-hosted evidence repository) was deleted (404).
 Cheng publicly attributed the closure to her being "busy dating Jungkook" (a member of BTS), accompanied by a "silence/oops" emoji (🫢).
 This resort to absurdity serves as a cryptic acknowledgment of coercion—signaling that the closure was involuntary but explicit protest was no longer possible.

 **📜 Original Record (Composite):**